 The limestone of Denbigh in North East Wales provides a home for one of Britain’s rarest wildflowers, the Limestone Woundwort (Stachys alpina), which is also the county flower of Denbighshire; Gloucestershire is the only other place this plant can be found growing in the UK.
 Locally, attempts have been made to conserve it by sowing seed and by rotovating bare patches of soil to disturb seed which may be lying dormant.

 Massive tectonic shifts, volcanoes and glaciers have all helped to shape the beautiful country of Wales with its rolling hills, soaring mountains, and deep, silent lakes.
-Through the exploitation of its mineral wealth, the diverse geology of this country has provided employment and prosperity for hundreds of years, from the red fire of Welsh coal which helped to power the Industrial Revolution, the hard-won slate of Snowdonia which has famously roofed the world, to the precious glint of rare Welsh gold on the fingers of royalty – all are gifts from the earth, the original rock stars of this land.
+Through the exploitation of its mineral wealth, the diverse geology of this country has provided employment and prosperity for hundreds of years, from the red fire of the coal which powered the Industrial Revolution, the slate which has famously roofed the world, hard-won from Snowdonia, to the precious glint of rare Welsh gold on the fingers of royalty.

 Cover photograph courtesy of Lukas Hartmann